 - In a large bowl combine the orange rind, orange juice, vegetable oil, honey, cognac, sugar, crushed walnuts, ground cloves, and ground cinnamon.

-- In a smaller bowl mix together 3 cups of your sifted flour with the baking powder and baking soda.
+- In a smaller bowl mix together 3 cups of your sifted flour with the baking powder (the entire quantity) and baking soda.
 Mix well with a fork or wire whisk to combine.
 Add this flour mixture to the large bowl containing the previous ingredients.

 - With your hands, mix everything together.
 Once everything is mixed well add the remaining flour, one cup at a time, mixing after each addition.
 You will end up with a dough which is somewhat greasy, not stiff, and with which you are able to form a ball that will keep it’s shape.
 You may need to add more sifted flour, in order to get your cookie dough to resemble the consistency pictured.
 If you do add more flour, add 1/4 cup at a time.
 Be sure to knead the dough very well, and for several minutes.
 This will ensure that all of the oil is incorporated into the flour.